Idaho Felony Crimes and Sentences

 In addition to the standard sentences provided for individual felonies, Idaho requires longer maximum sentences and/or mandatory minimum sentences under certain circumstances, such as:

-• The maximum prison sentence for some crimes—including kidnapping and rape—is extended 15 years for a second conviction or 20 years for a third conviction.
+• The maximum prison sentence for some crimes—including kidnapping and rape—is extended by 15 years for a second conviction or 20 years for a third conviction.

-• If you use a gun during certain crimes, the statutory maximum sentence is extended 15 years, even if the definition of the crime includes using a firearm (such as assault with a deadly weapon).
+• If you use a gun during certain crimes, the statutory maximum sentence is extended by 15 years, even if the definition of the crime includes using a firearm (such as assault with a deadly weapon).

-• The maximum sentence is extended 20 years for any crime that involves the intentional or reckless infliction of serious physical injury, but not if that's an element of the crime.
+• The maximum sentence is extended by 20 years for any crime that involves the intentional or reckless infliction of serious physical injury, but not if that's an element of the crime.

-(Idaho Code §§ 18-905, 19-2514, 19-2520, 19-2520b, 19-2520c (2020).)
+(Idaho Code §§ 18-905, 19-2514, 19-2520, 19-2520b, 19-2520c (2023).)

-Alternatives to Jail for Felony Sentences
+Alternatives to Prison for Felony Sentences in Idaho

 It's state policy in Idaho for judges to consider placing convicted felons in the community rather than in prison, after considering various factors such as whether the defendant harmed or threatened the victim, has a criminal history, and would benefit from supervision in the community.